cuthbertLab/music21/music21/documentation/source/about/about.rst

 Additionally, the following individuals have contributed materials or knowledge to this project.
 Their contributions and generosity are greatly appreciated.

+* Thomas Bonte, Nicholas Froment, and Werner Schweer of `MuseScore`_ for their support and for their contributions to the open source music notation projects, including the Bach Goldberg Variations and the Handel Arias included.

 * `Donald Byrd`_, researcher on University of Indiana who created a schema for computer-aided musicology (along with the source of all sorts of examples of how music notation is difficult).